Average Cost of Adoption in the U.S.

 - Document and paperwork preparation fees

 Logistically, international adoption can mean a longer wait to match with a child and be approved as an adoptive parent.
-Instead of one to two years, you may be looking at a two to five-year window instead to finalize an adoption.
+Instead of one to two years, you may be looking at a two to a five-year window instead to finalize an adoption.
 And international adoptions may have more stringent requirements with regard to who can adopt.
 Some countries, for example, don't allow adoption by gay individuals or same-sex couples.

 Creating an Adoption Budget